asyncapi/modelina/docs/contributing.md

 Any new features require a few things to be accepted.
 This is to ensure that a feature is well described and implemented before released.

 1. An accepted feature request from the community (and maintainers).
 Even though you are welcome to create the feature without an issue, it might be rejected, and it would be a waste of your time, and we don't want that to happen!
-1. Tests that cover the new feature in depth.
-Try and aim for as high coverage numbers as possible.
+1. Tests that cover the new feature, try and aim for as high coverage numbers as possible.
+When you run the tests (`npm run test`), you should see a `./coverage/lcov-report/index.html` file being generated.
+You can use this to see in depth where your tests are not covering your implementation.
 1. No documentation no feature.
 If users are not enlighten of the new features, they don't exist, so make sure that any relevant [documentation](./) is updated.
     - New features such as new presets, generators or inputs, etc, need associated use-case documentation along side [examples](../examples) to not only showcase the feature, but ensure it will always work.
 Checkout [adding examples](#-adding-examples) for more information how to do this.